mailgun/documentation/source/api-email-validation.rst

     =====================       ======================================================================================================================
     Field                       Description
     =====================       ======================================================================================================================
-    Deliverable                 The collection of validation jobs requested for.
+    Deliverable                 The collection of verification jobs requested for.
-    Undeliverable               The total number of validation jobs.
+    Undeliverable               The total number of verification jobs.
-    Do Not Send                 A collection of pagination links for traversing the validation jobs.
+    Do Not Send                 A collection of pagination links for traversing the verification jobs.
     Catch All                   The total number of domain associated with result is considered a catch_all domain
     =====================       ======================================================================================================================

-Create a bulk validation job:
+Create a bulk verification job:

 .. include:: samples/create-bulk-validation.rst